chanyoonzhu/reading-notes-software/DDIA/chapter7-transactions.md

     * lost updates: two concurrent writes to increase a counter will result in one write missing
     * read skew: a write transaction happens and is committed in the middle of a read transaction, causing inconsistency in the values being read. (eg. balance transfer b/t two accounts)
     * write skew:
-        * definition: write skew is a generalization of the lost updatte problem.
-Writte skew can occur if two transactions read the same objects, and then update some of those objects (may be different objects).
+        * definition: write skew is a generalization of the lost update problem.
+Write skew can occur if two transactions read the same objects, and then update some of those objects (may be different objects).
 In the special case where they update the same object, you get a dirty write or lost update.
         * examples:
             * book meeting room conflicts
             * multiplayer moving two figures to the same position